ferdinandl007/SmartHome/README.md

 the black/ brown cable  ground  and  the red cable  to VCC and now upload the sketch and you are done✅

-Remember remember  To open the debugging terminal to note the IP address As you will be needing this letter on  for the  iOS app   if you  just want to use Alexa this is not necessary  just ask Alexa to discover the   devices And it will connect automatically
+Remember to open the debugging terminal to note the IP address As you will be needing this letter on  for the  iOS app   if you  just want to use Alexa this is not necessary  just ask Alexa to discover the   devices And it will connect automatically